avinashtomar09/Diabetes-Risk-Predictor/README.md

 # Diabetes Risk Predictor

-A simple Python program that takes basic health details from the user and tells them whether they might be at risk of diabetes or not.
+It is a simple Python program that takes basic health details from the user and tells them whether they might be at risk of diabetes or not.
 It compares the user's values against the averages from a real dataset of many patients and gives a result.

 ---